 Provide a combination of blog posts, white papers and videos, published to your site, answering this and other relevant questions that Eric might have.
 By offering this knowledge to Eric, you build credibility and stand out from the rest of the companies on his shortlist.

-Video marketing for industry is really important.
-You can highlight the key features of your products in an easy to consume way, like in this example below.
+Video marketing and video ads for industry are really important.
+You can highlight the key features of your products in an easy-to-consume way, like in the example below.

 Tribology in the Automotive Industry.